 In addition to liabilities, the statements of net position report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-The Commission's deferred inflows of resources is related to the net pension liability.
-More detailed information can be found in Note 8.
+The Commission reports deferred inflows of resources for certain pension-related and OPEB-related amounts, such as the difference between projected and actual earnings of the plan's investments.
+More detailed information can be found in Notes 5 and 8.